iamcodemaker/rust-wc/README.md

 ======================
 Rust-wc is a GNU wc clone written in rust.
 This project was a way for me to learn some Rust and play around with the language.
-I also wanted to see if my rust implementation could perform than GNU wc.
+I also wanted to see if my rust implementation could perform as good as or better than GNU wc.

 Usage
 =====